kevincjhung/Code_Examples_App/README.md

 # Code Snippets App

 This is a code snippets app that allows users to create code snippets and share them with others.
 Users can also comment on code snippets and like code snippets.
-This app is built with Next.js, Prisma, and Tailwind CSS.
+This app is built with:
+Next.js as the main framework, with React frontent.
+Prisma with a cloud PostgreSQL database for data persistence.
+NextAuth (Github) for authentication.
+Tailwind CSS and StyledComponents for styling.

+Individual posts are generated using getStaticProps for a faster loading time.
+The home page uses swr to fetch the posts from the database, assuming that in a real application, the posts will change constantly.

 It is extended from a javascript frameworks course assignment.